 - The National Autism Centre.
 This is an American-based nonprofit organization dedicated to promoting Evidence-Based Practice.
 There are many comprehensive resources available on this site.

 - Autism Navigator.
-This is an online website with many tools including videos explaining ASD and related evidence-based information.
+This is an online website with many tools including videos explaining autism and related evidence-based information.
 There are online courses and resources available that are tailored for both families and professionals.

 - Baby Navigator.
 This is a resource for parents who are wanting to understand more about typical child development.
 This evidence-informed and easy-to-read website will help parents identify key developmental milestones for children from birth to 24 months.

 - Autism Information Services BC (AIS BC).
-This is a provincial information centre for autism and related disorders that provides information and supports to families, service providers, and professionals across BC.
+This is a provincial information centre for autism and related diagnoses that provides information and supports to families, service providers, and professionals across BC.
 Staff are available online, by phone, or in person during regular business hours.
 Supports and services provided are unique to each new contact.
 AIS BC also manages the Registry of Autism Service Providers (RASP).

 - ACT – Autism Community Training.
-For families and professionals living in British Columbia, ACT provides many online resources specific to supporting families living with ASD.
+For families and professionals living in British Columbia, ACT provides many online resources specific to supporting families living with autism.
 The Registry of Autism Service Providers within the province of BC can be found here.
 Although ACT is geared towards supporting BC families, there are many resources within this website which may be helpful to individuals living outside of BC.

 - Ministry of Children and Family Development’s Parent’s Handbook: Your Guide to Autism Programs.
 This is a resources for families and professionals within BC to assist in the navigation of MCFDs Autism Funding Programs.